-As we’ve mentioned before, you can’t control your partner, or make him or her fall in love with you again (or do anything else, for that matter!).
-Neither can you save a relationship by blaming and shaming - either your partner or yourself.
+As we’ve mentioned before, you can’t control your partner, or make your wife/husband fall in love with you again (or do anything else, for that matter!).
+Neither can you save a relationship by blaming and shaming – either your partner or yourself.

 When you’re feeling confident, strong and secure, you’ll be much more likely to be able to handle whatever comes your way.
 If it ends up that your partner has fallen out of love with you, you’ll be in a pretty good position to pick yourself up, dust yourself off and be ready for a new relationship, whenever it might come along.

 Or, if you spend a little time on improving yourself, perhaps the fog will lift and your husband or wife will remember all the reasons that he or she fell in love with you in the first place.

 So, instead of telling you what your partner might be thinking or doing (which, let’s face it, is impossible… there are a million variables there!), I want to help you with your own journey

 As I’m writing this, I’m imagining that you’re sitting across the table from me.
 I’m willing you to get the most from this article and to succeed in reigniting your relationship or finding new love (a relationship can’t always be saved).

 No relationship self-help books needed here.
 First scan the following points, then choose the one that most speaks to you and follow the advice…